 In response to my prompting for action, UNMAS asked (early 2011) the Geneva International Centre for Humanitarian Demining (GICHD) to gather accident data in a new system extending the “tick-box” accident records recorded in the Information Management System for Mine Action (IMSMA).
 They are to create a new database instead of updating the existing DDAS, so losing all records kept to date.
 The new version will ignore the detailed reports that provide the core of the DDAS and make it genuinely useful.
 Without the original accident report to refer to, analysis will rely on a brief summary made by an office-based staff member.
 The new UNMAS/GICHD initiative may succeed, but the result will be “shallow” because it will depend entirely on the many levels of interpretation between the accident event and the “tick” placed in an available box on a form.
 Such a database will not be professional, and will do little or nothing to prevent repeated accidents.

 So while I wait for a credible alternative, the database is being updated again.
 Demining accident records, questions and comments should be sent to me at avs(at)nolandmines.com.

 The longest serving member of the IMAS board, Andy Smith has worked in humanitarian mine action since 1995.
 Demining jobs have included mine clearance, surveying, NGO CTA, TA and programme manager, and UNDP country HMA programme management.
 Not-for-profit research and development work has included developing safety equipment for use in HMA.
 Examples include the most commonly used blast visor and blast-resistant hand tools.
-Consultancy work has included working for the U.S. government, UNDP, NGOs, universities, private companies and the Geneva International Centre for Humanitarian Demining.
+Consultancy and contract work has included working for the U.S. government, UNDP, NGOs, universities, private companies and the Geneva International Centre for Humanitarian Demining.